Zinxira/tlvmc-parkinsons-fog-prediction-4th-place-solution/README.md

 # 4th Place Solution: a MultiLayer Bidirectional GRU with Residual Connections
 This archive contains the 4th place solution for the "Parkinson's Freezing of Gait Prediction" Kaggle competition (https://www.kaggle.com/competitions/tlvmc-parkinsons-freezing-gait-prediction).
+See this post https://www.kaggle.com/competitions/tlvmc-parkinsons-freezing-gait-prediction/discussion/416410 for a more complete view of this solution.

 ## HARDWARE
 The following specs were used to create the original solution: